joshuar/go-hass-agent/README.md

 I would welcome your contribution!
 If you find any improvement or issue you want to fix, feel free to send a pull request!

-Some documentation for development can be found in [docs/agent](docs/agent/) (for operating system and general agent development) and [docs/device](docs/device/) (for sensor development).
+Some documentation for development can be found in the [development docs](docs/development.md).
+There is information for developing **go-hass-agent** for different operating systems as well as adding additional sensors.
 This might help anyone looking to contribute, extend or fork this tool.

 ### Translations